-The goal of this program is to promote overall health of children so that they are able to fully benefit from their education.
+The goal of our program is to promote overall health of children so that they are able to fully benefit from their education.
 School-based health centers provide primary and preventative medical services to students enrolled in the program.
+Depending on the school, we may offer mental health services as well.
+At every school-based health center we provide referral services and basic care management to best meet the needs of your family.
+Educational sessions are offered to address topics ranging from proper nutrition and dental hygiene to asthma self-management.

 There is no out-of-pocket cost for school-based health services provided to children enrolled in the program.
-However, it is important that you provide us with your child's insurance information at the time of enrollment so that we can bill appropriately for the services that are provided by the program.
-Services that are provided outside of the school-based health center will be billed by the provider of those services.
+If you or your child does not have health insurance, we will connect you to a facilitated enroller who can determine what low-cost or no-cost health insurance you qualify for.
+We do request your child's insurance information at the time of enrollment so that we can bill insurance; however, you will never receive a bill for services provided within the school-based health center.
+Services that are provided outside of the school-based health center will be billed by the provider accordingly.

-Whitney M. Young, Jr. Health Services School-Based Health Centers offer the following services:
+Whitney Young Health's School-Based Health Centers offer the following services:

 - Comprehensive physical exams, including those for school sports and working papers